jaytools/jaytools.github.io/README.md

 ## 🤝 Contributing

-We welcome contributions to improve Jay Tools:
+We welcome contributions to improve Task Proper:

 1. **Report Bugs**: Use the contact form to report issues
 2. **Suggest Features**: Propose new tools or improvements